 Watts-Williams SJ, Smith FA, Jakobsen I. Soil phosphorus concentration is a driver of the responses of maize (Zea mays) to elevated CO2 concentration and arbuscular mycorrhizal colonisation.
-Symbiosis, accepted.
+Symbiosis, in press.
+Link

 Watts-Williams SJ, Cavagnaro TR, Tyerman SD (2018).
 Variable effects of arbuscular mycorrhizal fungal inoculation on physiological and molecular measures of root and stomatal conductance of diverse Medicago truncatula accessions.
 Plant, Cell & Environment, in press.
 Link

 Watts-Williams SJ, Cavagnaro TR (2018).
 Arbuscular mycorrhizal fungi increase grain zinc concentration and modify the expression of root ZIP transporter genes in a modern barley (Hordeum vulgare) cultivar.
 Plant Science, in press.
 Link

 Svenningsen NB*, Watts-Williams SJ*, Joner EJ, Battini F, Efthymiou A, Cruz-Paredes C, Nybroe O, Jakobsen I (2018).
 Suppression of the activity of arbuscular mycorrhizal fungi by the soil microbiota.
 The ISME Journal, in press.
 Link

 Watts-Williams SJ, Tyerman SD, Cavagnaro TR (2017).
 The dual benefit of arbuscular mycorrhizal fungi under soil zinc deficiency and toxicity: linking plant physiology and gene expression.
 Plant and Soil, 420: 375-388.
 Link